hectormc-main/Fritter/ROUTES.md

 **Throws**

-- Alias with aliasname does not exist
+- Alias with aliasId does not exist

-### 'GET /api/follows/followers/:aliasname' - Get all who follow aliasname
+### 'GET /api/follows/followers/:aliasId' - Get all who follow aliasId

 **Returns**